-Your employee badge will be available at packet pick up which will take place opposite Employee Health in Reynolds Tower Space (map at end of FAQs).
+Your employee badge will be available at packet pick up which will take place opposite Employee Health in Reynolds Tower Space.

 How/where do I park for my first day at the medical center and will I need to pay for parking?

-On your first day you can park in the visitor/patient parking decks (A/B/C).
-The entrance to these parking decks are located off of Medical Center Blvd and Cloverdale Avenue.
+On your first day you can park in the visitor/patient parking decks (A or C).
+The entrance to these parking decks are located off of Medical Center Blvd. and Cloverdale Ave.
 The GME office will provide you with a parking pass (included in your welcome packet at registration) that you will need to hand over with your parking ticket when you exit at the end of your day.
 Once you have received your employee badge and assigned employee parking deck you will not need to pay for parking.

 What do I do directly after orientation ends/Will I have the chance to speak to my new program coordinator or Program Director and visit my new department?